 Learning about how money works may take you some time.
 If you and your spouse are both W2 wage earners and your only assets are a house and retirement account, learning about your finances, and how they work, will be relatively easy.
 On the other hand, if you or your spouse owns a business, or you have multiple pieces of property or complicated investments, learning about how your finances work may take more time and effort.
 Either way, do it.
 There are few better ways to spend your time right now.

-5. Get help.
-If your financial situation is complicated, you may also want to consult with a financial planner, or a certified divorce financial planner.
+If your financial situation is complicated, or you just don’t understand it, you don’t have to try to figure everything out yourself.
+You can consult with a financial planner, a CPA, or a certified divorce financial planner.
 If you have to, pay them to educate you.
 It is not enough for them to understand your situation.
 You have to understand it.
 Remember, this is your life.

 Getting help may also mean consulting with your accountant.
 If you are not comfortable talking to the accountant who has worked with you and your spouse in the past, then find another accountant to talk to.
 Ask the accountant about your taxes, past, present and future.
 Will you be taxed on the support you receive?
 Can you deduct the support that you pay?
 What kind of tax consequence will you suffer if you cash out a part of your retirement account early, or if you decide to sell the house now?